cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 updated with the latter's performance, maintenance, and health status data throughout the physical system's life cycle.

-Network digital twin:
+Network Digital Twin:
-: A digital representation that is used in the context of Networking and whose physical counterpart is a data network or enterprise network.
+: A digital representation that is used in the context of Networking and whose physical counterpart is a data network (e.g., provider network or enterprise network).
 This is also called, digital twin for networks.
 See more in {{def}}.

-Physical network:
+Physical Network:
 : Object, system, process, software, or environment that the digital twin is designed to replicate and represent virtually.